raspberrypilearning/sensehat-scratch-mp3-player/en/step_2.md

 forever
 set pixel (pick random (0) to (7)),( pick random (0) to (7)) to R (pick random (0) to (255))G(pick random (0) to (255))B(pick random (0) to (255))::extension
 --- /code ---
+--- /task ---

 --- task ---
+Then you can set random pixel positions and random colours within the loop, to make the SenseHat sparkle
 --- code ---
 ---
 language: blocks